Buying a camping kayak can be tricky. There are tons of options and you only want to pick one.

 - Get waterproof bags.
 Don’t rely on dry hatches because they can fail you.

-- Wear a PFD, always.
+- Wear a PFD for kayaking, always.
 PFDs save lives, literally.
 Drowning is one of the leading causes of death where kayaks are involved.
 So don’t just bring a PFD, wear it until you are out of the water.

 - Don’t go alone.
 If you are kayak camping for the first time, it is better to go as a team or at least bring a friend.